DUDLEY MOORE. CBE. 1935-2002.

 It was with great sorrow that I have learned of the very sad and premature passing of actor, comedian and pianist Dudley Moore at the age of 66.

 For me, his early and tragic death is almost a personal loss, for it was the superb jazz played by The Dudley Moore Trio that inspired me to become a successful jazz musician myself.
-He was also the last of my four musical heroes to pass on, the other three being Brian Jones, Horst Jankowski and Roy Budd – and Rolling Stones Guitarist Brian Jones.
+He was also the last of my four musical heroes to pass on, the other three being pianists Horst Jankowski and Roy Budd – and Rolling Stones Guitarist Brian Jones.

 Although I never met Dudley, my love of his music (I know every note of his jazz trio recordings backwards) meant that somehow he was like a distant friend and consequently, there will always be a special place in my heart for him.

 In the early sixties, like many of my generation, I was a dedicated fan of The Rolling Stones and in particular their founder and guitarist Brian Jones, whose international fan club I was later to run.

 As well as the fantastic pop music that was being produced in the sixties, British television was also way out in front and at its very best, in contrast with the endless soap operas, game shows, repeats and audience participation programmes that are churned out today under the name of entertainment.

 One of the sixties programmes that particularly caught my eye was the B.B.C’s “Not Only but Also” series which starred the famous comedy duo Peter Cook and Dudley Moore and which featured the superb jazz of the Dudley Moore Trio, with Chris Karan on drums and the late great Pete McGurk on bass.